Semantic Information in a model of Resource Gathering Agents: Results

-It should be pointed out that the results in Figure \ref{fig: Viability} don't depend on using the expected lifetime as a viability function; any percentile of the lifetime distribution will do.
-The light grey line shows the median of the distribution, while the grey regions represent jumps by $\pm10\%$ from the median.
-The semantic content is robust to all of these, which can easily be understood by considering how scrambling the sensor relates to the foraging efficacy of the agent.
-Since the collection radius, $r$, acts as an impact parameter, and targets are set when they enter within the sensing radius $R$, there is a critical noise parameter above which the agent will sometimes miss their target, and thus affect its viability.
-This critical value, $\eta_c = \sin^{-1}(r/R)/\pi$, points to a semantic threshold of
+The results in Fig.~\ref{fig: Viability} don't depend on using the expected lifetime as a viability function; any percentile of the lifetime distribution will do.
+The dashed green line shows the median of the distribution, while the {shaded green} regions represent jumps by $\pm10\%$ from the median.
+In all cases the qualitative shape of the curve and the semantic threshold is retained.
+This feature can be understood by considering how scrambling the sensor relates to the foraging efficacy of the agent.
+Recall that the collection radius $r$ acts as an impact parameter, and that targets are set when they enter within the sensing radius $R$.
+For this reason, there is a critical noise parameter above which the agent will sometimes miss its target, and therefore achieve a lower viability.
+This critical value, and the corresponding semantic threshold, are